FedPop: Federated Population-based Hyperparameter Tuning

 In \texttt{FedPop}, we first construct multiple HP-configurations as our tuning population, i.e., we initialize multiple tuning processes (members) with randomly initialized HP-configuration, containing the HPs used in the server aggregation and the local client updates.
 Afterwards, we apply an evolutionary update mechanism to optimize the HPs of each member by leveraging information across different HP-configurations (\texttt{FedPop-G}).
 Hereby, the HPs in underperforming members will be replaced by a perturbed version of the HPs from better-performing ones, enabling an efficient and effective online propagation of the HPs.
 To further improve the HPs for the local client updates in a fine-grained manner, we consider the active clients in each communication round as our local population, where each member contains one HP-vector used in the local client update (\texttt{FedPop-L}).
 Similarly, evolutionary updates are executed based on the local validation performance of each member to tune these HP-vectors.
 Most importantly, all the tuning processes, i.e., members of the population, are decentralized and can be asynchronous, aligning perfectly with the distributed system design.

 The proposed algorithm \texttt{FedPop} achieves new state-of-the-art (SOTA) results on three common FL benchmarks with both vision and language tasks, surpassing the concurrent SOTA HPT method for FL, i.e., FedEx \cite{khodak2021federated}.
 Moreover, we evaluate \texttt{FedPop} on large-scale cross-silo FL benchmarks with feature distribution shift \cite{li2021fedbn}, where its promising results demonstrate its applicability to complex real-world FL applications.
-Our contributions in this paper can be summarized as follows: \begin{itemize} \item We propose an effective and efficient online hyperparameter tuning (HPT) algorithm, \texttt{FedPop}, to address the HPT problem for decentralized ML systems. \item We conduct comprehensive experiments on three common FL benchmarks with both vision and language tasks, in which \texttt{FedPop} achieves new SOTA results. \item We verify the maturity of \texttt{FedPop} for complex real-world cross-silo FL applications, and further analyze its convergence rate and scalability. \end{itemize}
+Most importantly, we demonstrate the scalability of \texttt{FedPop}, where we show its applicability to full-sized ImageNet-1K \cite{deng2009imagenet} with ResNet-50 \cite{he2016deep}.
+Our contributions in this paper can be summarized as follows: \begin{itemize} \item We propose an effective and efficient online hyperparameter tuning (HPT) algorithm, \texttt{FedPop}, to address HPT problem for decentralized ML systems. \item We conduct comprehensive experiments on three common FL benchmarks with both vision and language tasks, in which \texttt{FedPop} achieves new SOTA results. \item We verify the maturity of \texttt{FedPop} for complex real-world cross-silo FL applications, and further analyze its convergence rate on full-sized non-IID ImageNet-1K, as well as its effectiveness when combined with various federated optimization algorithms. \end{itemize}